Reward Machines for Deep RL in Noisy and Uncertain Environments: Problem Framework

 However, the robot does not have access to $\mathcal{L}$ and cannot reliably distinguish gold from iron pyrite.
 Thus, it cannot ascertain whether it has obtained gold during the course of an episode.
 Luckily, the robot can make an educated guess as to whether a cell contains gold, which is captured by an abstraction model $\mathcal{M}: H \to [0,1]$ mapping the robot's current position (while ignoring the rest of the history) to its belief that the cell contains gold.

-We note that if the robot agent \emph{could} observe $\mathcal{L}$, then it can learn an optimal \emph{Markovian} policy $\pi(a_t | s_t, u_t)$ with a relatively simple form ($u_t$ is easily computed with access to $\mathcal{L}$).
-Roughly speaking, such a policy should collect gold when in RM state $u^{(0)}$ and head to the depot when in RM state $u^{(1)}$.
-Unfortunately, the unavailability of $\mathcal{L}$ precludes us from directly learning a policy with the simpler Markovian form above.
+Note that if the agent \textit{could} observe $\mathcal{L}$, then it could learn an optimal {Markovian} policy $\pi(a_t | s_t, u_t)$ with a relatively simple form ($u_t$ is easily computed with access to $\mathcal{L}$).
+Intuitively, such a policy should collect gold while in RM state $u^{(0)}$ and head to the depot while in RM state $u^{(1)}$.
+Unfortunately, when the agent does not have access to $\mathcal{L}$, we cannot directly learn a policy with the simpler Markovian form above.
 In the following sections, we show how the agent's noisy belief captured by the abstraction model $\mathcal{M}$ can be leveraged to simplify the learning problem.